PixarAnimationStudios/OpenSubdiv/documentation/porting.rst

 edges.

 For child faces and edges, more than one will originate from the same parent face or edge.
-So in addition to the overall ordering based on the order of the parent faces or edges, an additional ordering is imposed on multiple children originating from the same face or edge.
-They will be ordered based on the corner- or end-vertex with which they are associated.
+In addition to the overall ordering based on the parent faces or edges, another ordering is imposed on multiple children originating from the same face or edge.
+They will be ordered based on the corner or end-vertex with which they are associated.

 In the case of refined faces, another way to view the ordering is to consider the way that faces are originally defined -- by specifying the set of vertices